chadwhitacre/openpath/_posts/2025-02-03-the-birth-of-the-american-empire.md

 > was largely free of armed conflict.

-I strongly suspect that in Elon's mind, January 20, 2025 was the end of the American Republic and the birth of the American Empire.
+I strongly suspect that in Elon's mind, January 20, 2025 was the end of the American Republic, and the birth of the American Empire.
 He thinks of himself as having forked the United States, as Octavian did Rome.

 ## So What?